Retail Grocery Industry Scorecarding: How do you Compare?

 Differentiator: “Arriving for pickup” alerts from the customer to the store.

 Digital Maturity Category Leader: Lowes offers location-based functionality that provides speedier curbside pickup by communicating customer location and sending order status and pick-up alerts.
-Adoption rate for this feature sits at 21%, putting Lowes in the top quartile in this category.
+The adoption rate for this feature sits at 21%, putting Lowes in the top quartile in this category.

 Customer Engagement and Service